matthiasbuchner/matthiasbuchner.github.io/content/post/edition3/index.md

 **Departure from Trier**: Sunday, February 13th, 2022.
 Time TBD

-There is a train leaving Dusseldorf Hbf at 06:27 and arriving in Konz at 9:39 with a connection in Cologne.
+There is a train leaving Dusseldorf Hbf at 06:27 AM and arriving in Konz at 9:39 AM with a connection in Cologne.